VASTDynamics/Vaporizer2/README.md

 [![QR-Code](Artwork/QR-Code.png)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5H8QH4AU6UWWC)

-## Preparation for a CMAKE build (Projcuer .jucer file is distributed but not recommended)
+## Preparation for a CMAKE build (Projcuer .jucer file is distributed but not recommended, you need to have CMake and Ninja installed)
 Create a suitable local project folder and cd into it.
 ```
 git clone https://github.com/VASTDynamics/Vaporizer2.git